incountry/sdk-java/README.md

         }

 ```

+Both JSON string and SecretKeysData allow you to specify multiple keys/secrets which SDK will use for decryption based on the version of the key or secret used for encryption.
+Meanwhile SDK will encrypt only using key/secret that matches currentVersion provided in JSON or SecretKeysData.

 This enables the flexibility required to support Key Rotation policies when secrets/keys need to be changed with time.
 SDK will encrypt data using current secret/key while maintaining the ability to decrypt records encrypted with old keys/secrets.